prasanna-mreddy53/clarity-tech-test/README.md

 ## Clarity SOftware Technical Test

-I have consumed the below public API:
+I have consumed the below public API to develop the application:

 List cocktails and their ingredients using TheCocktailDB

 homepage: https://www.thecocktaildb.com/api.php

 APIs Used:

 1. List all categories: https://www.thecocktaildb.com/api/json/v1/1/list.php?c=list